The Holographic Principle: Release and artwork

 'The Holographic Principle' was released digitally via iTunes and Spotify and both on CD and vinyl on 30 September 2016.
 To celebrate the release of The Holographic Principle, Epica played two release shows at their own Epic Metal Fest (Netherlands) at 013 in Tilburg on 1 October 2016 and also at the 1st edition of Brazil Epic Metal Fest at Audio in São Paulo 15 October 2016.
 There are 3 versions of the album - the standard edition, digipak and earbook.
 The earbook edition features two additional discs: The Acoustic Principle, which consists of 5 acoustic versions of songs from the main album with different names, and The Instrumental Principle, which features the instrumental versions of all tracks in the album.
 The digipak edition includes additional disc The Acoustic Principle.

-The cover art for the album was revealed on Epica's website on 3 June 2016 and was created by Stefan Heilemann, who has also created the coverart for Epica's previous albums The Quantum Enigma and Requiem for the Indifferent.
+The cover art for the album was revealed on Epica's website on 3 June 2016 and was created by Stefan Heilemann, who has also created the cover art for Epica's previous albums The Quantum Enigma and Requiem for the Indifferent.
 The back cover was unveiled 17 June 2016 together with tracklisting on Epica's website.